ecole-oclock/tardis-oclock/CONTRIBUTING.md

 Working on your first Pull Request?
 You can learn how from this free video series:
 [How to Contribute to an Open Source Project on GitHub](https://egghead.io/courses/how-to-contribute-to-an-open-source-project-on-github)

+//TODO création d'un template de pull request + documentation du fork du projet

+---

 ## Licence

----

-By contributing your code to the [tardis-oclock](https://github.com/ecole-oclock/tardis-oclock) Github repository, you agree to licence your contribution under <CHOOSEN_LICENCE>
+By contributing your code to the [tardis-oclock](https://github.com/ecole-oclock/tardis-oclock) Github repository, you agree to licence your contribution under [MIT Licence](./LICENCE)